-I decided to stop talking with her but remained by her side, she tilts her head maybe trying to be apologetic, to what I said, I got something to confess to you, and to some of my followers and I can’t extend this anymore, I’m feeling weird and somehow like I’m not myself anymore specially in this… male appearance.
+I decided to stop talking with her but remained by her side, she tilts her head maybe trying to be apologetic, to what I said, “I got something to confess to you, and to some of my followers and I can’t extend this anymore, I’m feeling weird and somehow like I’m not myself anymore specially in this . . . male appearance.”

-She stood up in awe and asked; “who are you? aren’t you a male demon?”
+She stood up in awe and asked; “Who are you? aren’t you a male demon?”

-No, I’m not, I’m sorry this was something I couldn’t have done before or you wouldn’t have helped me but don’t worry I promise you will be pleased of staying.
+“No, I’m not, I’m sorry this was something I couldn’t have done before or you wouldn’t have helped me but don’t worry I promise you will be pleased of staying.”

 She looked upset and somehow betrayed, but there was nothing I could do now and I just couldn’t understand why?
 At least she was free from the hellhole, we did a fair trade.

 Just an instant later, Tanya and the whole new herd were coming back from the other circles of hell.
-I was sure in that moment, I had weakened enough as without noticing it, I started to reshape to my old self, everybody but Tanya was in complete shock, I wasn’t in control of that power anymore, it hurt like hell but at least was quicker to transform back.
+I was sure in that moment, I had weakened enough as without noticing it, I started to shapeshift to my old self, everybody but Tanya was in complete shock, I wasn’t in control of that power anymore, it hurt like hell but at least was quicker to transform back.

 The incubi were deranged, and were ready to strike me down but still in my chest, the red fire from the stone was shining bright, setting back any thought of attack they could have been trying to come up with.
-I just said, this is the real me, I’m a Demonica, I’m a leader of this circle of hell and no matter what you think, I’ll be staying here for quite long so better accept me or face the same consequences as the other stray demons.
-That includes you, cat-woman.
+I just said, “This is the real me, I’m a Demonica, I’m a leader of this circle of hell and no matter what you think, I’ll be staying here for quite long so better accept me or face the same consequences as the other stray demons.
+That includes you, cat-woman.”

-She was the first one to accept but with a challenging attitude towards me, even after being released from there.
-I just told her, a priority in this work relationship is going to be a change of that shitty attitude of yours, you should be grateful but instead you’re bitching and feeling so entitled to challenge me.
+She was the first one to accept but with a challenging attitude toward me, even after being released from there.
+I just told her, “A priority in this work relationship is going to be a change of that shitty attitude of yours, you should be grateful but instead you’re bitching and feeling so entitled to challenge me.

-Don’t you think as females we should be more open and supportive towards ourselves?
+Don’t you think as females we should be more open and supportive toward ourselves?
 You seem to be powerful, you helped me out of that shithole, why not merge into a powerful coven or entourage?
-I don’t know anymore, but something that works for us not against us.
+I don’t know anymore, but something that works for us not against us.”

 She seemed to be more receptive after those words and I believe with Tanya, things will flow better between us.

-Concerning the incubi, they were feeling different towards me, seemed like this whole female movement was something too overwhelming for them.
-I asked, why those faces?
-Why is it so hard to have a woman as a leader?
+Concerning the incubi, they were feeling different toward me, seemed like this whole female movement was something too overwhelming for them.
+I asked, “Why those faces?
+Why is it so hard to have a woman as a leader?”

 “We had a powerful demoness in the past as a leader, she was cruel, sexually insatiable and ready to discard any male demon that couldn’t satisfy her anymore, that’s when she turned to succubus and things went out of control.”
-“All of the sudden female demons started dominating this realm, even other circles of hell, dethroning even kings of hell to bestow the power to one single demoness, Lilith.
+“All of the sudden female demons started dominating this realm, even other circles of hell, dethroning even kings of hell to bestow the power to one single demoness, Lilith.”
+Uttered one of the incubi.